CivicTechWR/WRvotes/docs/resources/getting-informed.md

 -

-## Why Do You Recommend Debates and All-Candidates Meetings?
+## Why do you recommend Debates and All-Candidates Meetings?

 On this website we frequently recommend people watch debates and all-candidates meetings?
 Why?